Peloro/Peloro/README.md

 - 🎮 I love playing games in my spare time (although College doesn't leave that much time for that).

-- 🌱 My primary focus is to get better at the languages that I already know and use while also trying out new ones.
+- 🌱 My primary focus is to get better at the languages that I already know while also trying out new ones.

 - 📫 You can contact me via Instagram @peloro45 or via email at plf@outlook.com.br